Watch: UAE residents wake up to thunderstorms, streets covered in hail the size of golf balls

 The tent will stand in the ghost village until March, welcoming people to visit and mourn for departed souls lost in the war

-Photos on social media and videos posted by the UAE's National Centre of Meteorology (NCM) show hail pelting areas such as Al Ain, Al Wothba region, Bani Yas in Abu Dhabi and other parts of the country.
-Streets in Dar Al Zain are seen covered in hail, some as large as golf balls.
+Photos on social media and videos posted by the UAE's National Centre of Meteorology (NCM) show hail pelting in Al Ain, Al Wothba region, Bani Yas in Abu Dhabi and other parts of the country.
+Steerts in Dar Al Zain are covered in hail, some as large as golf balls.

+Videos posted on social media show a sheet of white covering a large stretch of a desert in Abu Dhabi.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.